 Are you just starting to research your Hispanic ancestors?
 Do you want to learn about record collections or strategies to build your Hispanic family tree out further?
 Are you a genealogist or librarian who assists Hispanic researchers?
 Is your society trying to figure out how to do outreach to your local Hispanic communities?

-This lecture will explain general concepts that pertain to Hispanic genealogy, discuss Hispanic immigration to and migration within the U.S., explain researching the homeland, recommend key must-have reference tools for anyone doing Hispanic research.
+This overview lecture will explain general concepts that pertain to Hispanic genealogy; discuss Hispanic immigration to and migration within the U.S., demonstrate key collections for researching you ancestors in the U.S. and in the homeland; and recommend key must-have reference tools for anyone doing Hispanic research.

 - Gain an understanding of the historical concepts, traditions, and major record collections common among Spanish-speaking countries, which are relevant to genealogical research.